-When maintaining or replacing mailboxes and posts, please:
+When maintaining or replacing mailboxes and posts, please ensure that:

-- 1. Ensure the mailbox is free of damage and wear and tear and that the post is fully upright and sturdy. - 2.
-Display the house number on the box and/or post with 3-5" sized permanently attached numbers (preferably metal). - 3.
-Mailbox adornments are discouraged.
-Trademarked logos, commercial representation, or any disparaging signage is not allowed.
+- mailbox is free of damage and wear and tear. - post is fully upright and sturdy. - house number is displayed on the box and/or post with 3-5" tall permanently attached numbers (preferably metal). - adornments are absent or minimized.
+Trademarked logos, commercial representation or any disparaging signage is not allowed.